-• Responding to pressure from the Center for a Humane Economy's "Kangaroos Are Not Shoes"
+Responding to pressure from the Center for a

+Humane Economy's "Kangaroos Are Not Shoes"

-campaign, major athletic footwear brands - including Puma, Nike, Diadora, New Balance, and Sokito - have announced policies halting the sourcing of kangaroo skins.
+campaign, major athletic footwear brands - Puma,

+Nike, Diadora, New Balance, and Sokito -

+announced policies halting the sourcing of kangaroo skins.

-- In a significant development, Adidas and Mizuno Corporation have confirmed it will end its use of kangaroo leather in its athletic footwear. - With Mizuno's commitment, the top seven athletic shoe brands globally have pledged to eliminate the use of kangaroo leather, marking a significant shift in the industry's approach to ethical sourcing and animal welfare.
+- In May 2025, Adidas and ASICS confirmed they will end the use of kangaroo leather in their athletic footwear. - Also in May, Mizuno Corporation pledged to phase out kangaroo leather from its shoe production lines.
+With Mizuno's commitment, the top seven athletic shoe brands globally have pledged to eliminate the use of kangaroo leather, marking a significant shift in the industry's approach to ethical sourcing and animal welfare.